Vulpen/resume/ThomasLowe.md

 Thomas Lowe
 ======
-*Grand Blanc, MI*
+*Lansing, MI*

-##### Self-motivated computer scientist with a passion for computer graphics, math, and programming.
-Seeking opportunities to expand programming skills in a team environment.
+##### A growing software developer with a focus on game development and with experience from a variety of projects including video games, app development, data migration, and testing.
 ###### [ [Website](https://tomlowe.dev) ] . [ [Linkedin](https://www.linkedin.com/in/thomas-l-812704174/) ] . [ [Github](https://github.com/Vulpen) ] . [ [TomLoweUM@gmail.com](mailto:tomloweum@gmail.com) ] . [ 248 210 5928 ]

 Experience
 ---------
+**Associate Software Developer | Auto-Owners**(Jan 2021...)

+- Contributed to an automated testing app for a data migration service using Kotlin.
+- Worked on a large team around a large-scale insurance claims system.

 **Jr. Software Developer/Service Tech | General Inspection, LLC** (August 2019 - July 2020)

-- Solved real-world programming problems related to part inspecting
+- Processing real-time dimensions of parts like nuts and bolts.
-- Modified software to include features like color pickers and encrypted software authentication
+- Modified software to include features like color selectors and encrypted software authentication
 - Used python to develop accuracy analysis tools

 **Undergraduate Research Assistant | University of Michigan - Flint** (April 2019 - May 2019)